 The Caribbean region consists of approximately 7,000 islands and surrounding coastal areas with blended cultures and traditions from native islanders, Africa, Europe, Latin America, China, the Middle East, India, and Southern Asia.
 Caribbean cuisine traces its origins from pre-existing Taino Indian and Afro-Caribbean cooking techniques and local fruits, herbs, spices, fish, and meats of the West Indies, blended with culinary influences from around the globe.
 Learn practical tips and substitutions such as preparing foods by sautéing, broiling, baking, grilling, or stewing rather than frying.
 Also, access eating plans and meal ideas such as roasted fish with Ackee and boiled eggs to help your patients.

 Hawai'ian Healthy Eating Guide

-Hawaii is home to the largest multiracial population in US; White and Asian is the largest biracial group followed by Asian and Native Hawaiian / Pacific islander and then by White and Native Hawaiian/ Pacific Islander.
-Hawaiian cuisine traces its origins from Polynesian settlers who introduced new livestock and produce, such as taro from which poi is made.
-Learn practical tips and substitutions such as reducing the frequency of Poi without eliminating it altogether, by substituting it with whole grain starches that grow well in the Hawaiian climate such as amaranth or oats.
-Also access eating plans and meal ideas such as Hawaiian style oatmeal and healthy Hawaiian Loco Moco.
+Hawaii is home to the largest multiracial population in the US; White and Asian is the largest biracial group, followed by Asian and Native Hawaiian / Pacific islander and then by White and Native Hawaiian/ Pacific Islander.
+Hawaiian cuisine traces its origins to Polynesian settlers who introduced new livestock and produce, such as taro, from which poi is made.
+Learn practical tips and substitutions, such as reducing the frequency of Poi without eliminating it altogether, by substituting it with whole grain starches that grow well in the Hawaiian climate, such as amaranth or oats.
+Also, access eating plans and meal ideas such as Hawaiian-style oatmeal and healthy Hawaiian Loco Moco

 Mexican Descent Healthy Eating Guide